Inside: How to Stop Feeling Anxious, we have all felt it. It’s a part of our lives. Here’s a simple successful hack to use to minimize anxiety.

 Can I reassure you, you’re not alone; others just don’t want to share or admit it to anyone.

 Here’s the thing, as I’ve talked to women around my age with children, it seems that more suffer from anxiety than not.
-While we might have different symptoms such as heart palpitations, sweaty palms or ruminating thoughts, but we can find comfort knowing we each are struggling.
+While we might have different symptoms such as heart palpitations, sweaty palms or ruminating thoughts, but we can find comfort in knowing we each are struggling.

 Anxiety doesn’t just cause physical symptoms; it causes life-altering changes.
 We might be afraid to do something that in the past was a piece of cake.
 When anxiety is pounding, we might find we aren’t the wife and mothers we want to be.